BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 This will allow you to find the UUID for a specific dialogue node.

 Once you've done that, search for that UUID in the dialog timeline file.
 Look for its listing in the TimelinePhases section.
-This will give you its MapValue number, which is also its PhaseIndex number.
+This will give you its MapValue number, which is  its PhaseIndex number.
 You can search for that PhaseIndex and its effect components in the code by substituting that MapValue number for the "1" in this line of code here (unless, of course, your PhaseIndex *is* 1):

 `
 <attribute id="PhaseIndex" type="int64" value="1" />`